Updated on: October 2, 2025

 I love that McAfee’s Premium and Advanced plans have unlimited device coverage.
 It allows you to protect everyone in your household without paying additional fees — making McAfee an excellent choice for families.
 In contrast, Defender only covers Windows devices by default — if you want protection for Android or iOS, you’ll need to look elsewhere or pay for coverage through the Defender 365 plans.
 Competitor antiviruses like Panda Dome also provide unlimited device coverage, but you have to pay extra for it.

 McAfee is one of the best-value internet security suites for Windows in 2025, starting at just $39.99 / year.
-It offers several pricing options that cover from 5 to an unlimited number of devices (which is really cool), and all plans are covered by a risk-free 30-day money-back guarantee.
+It offers several pricing options that range from 5 to an unlimited number of devices (which is really cool), and all plans are covered by a risk-free 30-day money-back guarantee.

 Bottom Line: